otmojo/otmojo/README.md

 - systems that need to be both **fast and reliable**

 I try to understand not only *how* systems are built, but *why* certain trade-offs are made.

 ---

-### What I’m interested in

-- **Scalability**
-  How backend systems handle increasing traffic, data volume, and complexity

-- **Data & Backend Systems**
-  APIs, databases, and services that support real business decisions

----